 To avoid falling victim to pickpockets, expats should keep a close eye on their purses and bags in crowded places.
 In Bangkok, particularly, foreigners should be wary of being targeted by thieves who ride as passengers on a motorcycle and grab victims' bags as they pass.
 If this does happen, expats are advised not to resist.

 These thieves have been known to drag victims alongside the motorbike until the bag comes off, or to quickly use a sharp knife to detach the bag.
 Any mugging or pickpocketing incidents of this sort should be reported to the police as soon as possible.

 No matter where an expat ends up living, whether in a small town or the heart of Bangkok, road safety in Thailand will be a primary concern.
 Thailand is one of the world’s most dangerous countries for road accidents.

 The low level of safety on the roads is arguably best explained by reckless drivers.
 There is also a serious lack of awareness regarding drink-driving.
 Where possible, expats should always use pedestrian overpasses to cross roads.

 They should also watch out for motorcycles using pedestrian walkways to avoid the traffic jams in Bangkok.
 Expats intent on driving in Thailand are advised to drive defensively and to obey traffic laws, even if no one else seems to be doing so.

 Scams in Thailand

 Expats who have just landed in Thailand often fall prey to scams – and most expats in the country have experienced at least one.
 The good news is that in most cases they involve a relatively minor sum of money.
 New arrivals usually wise up after a few weeks in town and never fall victim again.

 Taxi drivers occasionally try to overcharge foreign passengers.
 If this happens, expats should simply ask them to put on the meter or settle on a flat rate for the trip.
-Any negotiations with regard to pricing should be done before getting into the taxi.
+Any pricing negotiations should be done before getting into the taxi.